joel-dll/MedRecords/README.md

 Important Notes

-This repository does not include API keys or sensitive credentials.
+My Repository (https://github.com/joel-dll/MedRecords.git) does not include API keys or sensitive credentials.
-To run the project locally, you must set up your own Firebase and Gemini API keys.
+To run the project locally, you must download Project folder from SOL.

 For the fully functional version, use the live deployment: https://med-records-navy.vercel.app